-IV.
-STUDENT CONDUCT PROCEDURES
+STUDENT CONDUCT PROCESS AND PROCEDURES

 The University views the conduct process as an educational experience that can promote growth in personal understanding of one's role as a member of an educational community and one's rights, responsibilities, and privileges therein.
-The following procedures are focused on addressing behaviors that fall within the aforementioned Prohibited Conduct and apply to individual students and student organizations.
+The goal of the student conduct process is to determine whether a student or organization is responsible or not responsible for violating the Code of Student Conduct; therefore, when issuing a notice of allegation, the University's initial presumption is that students and organizations are not responsible, but through the investigative process and review of all evidence made available to it, the University will make an ultimate determination as to a student or organization's level of responsibility.

-A. DUE PROCESS IN THE CONDUCT PROCESS
+DUE PROCESS IN THE CONDUCT PROCESS